“I sound my barbaric yawp over the rooftops of the world” , from Song of Myself by Walt Whitman.

 The Alphorn is fitted with a small foot on the bottom of the bell, which lifts the horn out of the grass to protect the bell and make sure the sound can exit the horn unobstructed from low ground cover.

-Wrapping the Alphorn with Rattan
+Wrapping the Alphorn with Wood Reed

 I will wrap the trunk of my Alphorn with 1/4" half oval basket reed.
 This fibrous material is very strong in tension.
 Many aspects of building an alphorn were new for me, including this wrapping step.
 It took much longer that I expected; keeping the joints nice and tight prevented me from just spinning the trunk quickly, and many, many reeds and clamping was needed, as each reed only gets about 4-10" of coverage down the barrel of the Alphorn.